eweser/eweser-db/notes.md

 ## TODO:

-make a logger method, like DB.logger() that can set log levels. when you initialize the database you can set the log level.
-Add a linter rule to make sure you don't use console.log
+when you initialize the database you can set the log level with {debug}, or you can just use the .on and subscribe to the events you want to log

 add linter rule for no type import without type keyword